 South and East Asia & Pacific countries have during the past decade or so begun liberalising their economic policies in order to create favourable governance environment for FDI.
 However, whether or not such governance has helped these countries to attract FDI remains inconclusive.
 The aim of this study was to assess the role of measures of governance on inward FDI in order to reduce the inconclusiveness in this field.
-Using 771 estimates from 48 empirical studies published from 1980 - 2012, this study meta-synthesised the overall effect of each measure of governance on inward foreign direct investment.
+Using 771 estimates from 48 empirical studies conducted from 1980 - 2012, this study meta-synthesised the overall effect of each measure of governance on inward foreign direct investment.
 The study has also identified factors that have caused heterogeneity in the reported results.

 The main message of this study is that each measure of governance has an important effect on FDI.
 In comparison to less regulated and high corrupt countries meta-regression results show that countries with high regulation and low levels of corruption are able to attract more FDI.
 Countries with stronger legal systems are positively related to inward FDI.
 As expected, aggregate governance is found to have a positive effect on inward FDI.
-It is important to note that with a large number of observations and high R2 values, my results are strong in the case of voice and accountability, political stability and corruption.
+It is important to note that with a large number of observations and high R values, my results are strong in the case of voice and accountability, political stability and corruption.
+These results also confirm the growing importance of the role played by governance on investments as suggested by North (1990) and Dunnings (1980).